25 Awesome New Zealand Beers

 New Zealand loves beer.

-A Lion breweries beer, you can take a tour of the Speight’s Brewery in Dunedin.
+If you’re looking for an affordable beer brand in New Zealand, then Speight’s is one of the most popular.
+Speight’s is a Lion breweries beer.
+You can take a tour of the Speight’s Brewery in Dunedin.
 The brand has grown to have ale houses around the country.

-Brewed on the West Coast, South Island, you can take a tour or have a taste of the beers at the Monteith’s Brewery.
+Brewed on the West Coast, South Island, you can take a tour or have a taste of the beers at the Monteith’s Brewery in Greymouth.
 They are known for being a bit experimental, as one time brewers blocked all the brewery’s pipes with chocolate stout.

 The Dunedin Brewery has a core range: Pilsner, 1812, bookbinder and London Porter.
-Plus seasonal and limited edtion beers.
+Plus seasonal and limited edition beers.

 DB has been quenching the thirst of beer guzzlers since the 1930s.
+What’s more, this selection of beer gives you break from beer bottles, as they mostly come in cans.
 DB does DB Draught, DB export, DB Bitter and a backpacker’s favourite, Double Brown Beer.

 Epic beer boasts variety: pale ale, lager, Armageddon I.P.A and Hop Zombie.
 Look out for seasonal beers too.

-Not just a punny name, Yeastie Boys’ is renowned for its Amaerican style porter, Pot Kettle Black.
+Not just a punny name, Yeastie Boys’ is renowned for its American style porter, Pot Kettle Black.
 Made in Wellington.

 New on the beer crafting scene, Garage Project is based in Aro Valley, Wellington.
 The beers can be sampled at Cellar Door in Wellington.